29 Must-Do’s in Beautiful Sedona, Arizona

 *Treat yourself to the best pizza in town at Pisa Lisa.
 Excellent woodfired pizzas, terrific homemade gelato, and an attractive casual ambiance make Pisa Lisa a great choice post-hike when you just want to refuel with some tasty carbs!

-*Try out some cactus fries at the Barking Frog Grille or Cowboy Club.
+*Try out some cactus fries at the Barking Frog Grille (update closed) or Cowboy Club.
 It’s always fun to try out something new and interesting, especially anything made with regional prickly pear!

 Cottonwood is home to a tiny downtown where you can try out a few independent restaurants and enjoy local wine tastings.
 Tea lovers must relax and enjoy a pot of prickly pear tea and homemade cupcake at Wild Rose!